mariotorres/bravos_test/README.md

 python app.py
 ```

-# You can use also:
+# You can also use:
 ```console
 flask run --port=8000
 ```